 2017 | $127,200 | $7,886.40 |

-When completing the tax return, excess FICA withholdings are credited to the taxpayer on Schedule 3.
+If the individual income tax return includes excess FICA withholdings, they are credited to the taxpayer on Schedule 3.

-Note that if a single employer is withholding too much FICA, the employee should talk to the employer for correction and reimbursement.
+Note that if a single employer is withholding too much FICA, the employee should talk to the employer to correct the withholding scheme and get reimbursed.
 If the employer doesn't make the correction, the taxpayer can seek relief directly from the IRS by filing Form 843.

 Note: This is a guide on how over-withheld FICA taxes are treated in TaxSlayer ProWeb.
 It is not intended as tax advice.